Shocking braking distances between economy, mid-range and premium tyres

-Shocking differences in braking distances between tyres from 17 brands have been revealed by Which? magazine.
+Shocking differences in braking distances between premium tyres and budgets from 17 brands have been revealed by Which? magazine.

 Also, buying cheap tyres instead of mid-range or premium tyres, like the ones awarded a Which?
 Best Buy status, could work out more expensive in the long run, the consumer champion claims.